Operator delocalization in disordered spin chains via exact MPO marginals: Introduction

 In recent years, a particular operator basis, namely, the Pauli-string basis, has attracted attention in the literature.
 Its relevance stems from the fact that delocalization in this basis of an evolving quantum state---evaluated through the stabilizer R\'enyi entropy (SRE)~\cite{PhysRevLett.128.050402,PhysRevA.106.042426}---provides a measure of the distance from the set of stabilizer states, which can be efficiently prepared using classical resources~\cite{PhysRevA.57.127,gott}.
-Delocalization of operators in this basis has been recently considered also in the context of open quantum systems~\cite{PhysRevLett.131.160402}.
+In strongly disordered spin chains the dynamics of the SREs has been only investigated at the level of the states in strongly disordered spin chains~\cite{Falcao_2025_SREMBL,li_2026}, while delocalization of operators in the Pauli basis has been recently considered in the context of open quantum systems~\cite{PhysRevLett.131.160402}.
 Each Pauli string can be assigned a ``mass", defined as the number of non-identity Pauli matrices it contains.
-The mass of a time-evolving operator is then obtained by averaging this Pauli-string mass over the probability distribution given by the squared scalar product with the Pauli-string basis.
+The mass of a time-evolving operator is then obtained by averaging this Pauli-string mass over the probability distribution given by the squared scalar products with the Pauli-string basis.
 The resulting mass quantifies the degree of delocalization of the operator.